netbeez/bash-style-guide/bash-style-guide.md

 # More?

+Remember, bash is hard enough to read.
+Don't make it harder to read.

 This guide isn't meant to cover everything.
 See more here:

 * [Google Bash Style Guide](https://google.github.io/styleguide/shell.xml)

 * [Defensive Bash Programming](http://www.kfirlavi.com/blog/2012/11/14/defensive-bash-programming/)